Vietnam.vn - Nền tảng quảng bá Việt Nam

 The nostalgia is even more intense at New Year's Eve, especially when surfing the internet filled with New Year's greetings, the moment of Tet in the countryside.

-Thai An boasts that he has learned to create joy for himself by video calling his family and cooking a meal with a strong taste of home.
+Thai An boasts that he has learned to create joy for himself by video calling his family and cooking a meal with a strong hometown flavor.

-Meanwhile, Y Nhi (21 years old, studying abroad in Japan) told anyone that Tet is probably just about family reunion.
-But for international students, Tet always brings a feeling of homesickness and they can only call home to ease the longing.
+Meanwhile, Ý Nhi (21 years old, studying abroad in Japan) told anyone that Tet is probably just about family reunions.
+But for international students, Tet always brings with it a feeling of homesickness and they can only call home to ease the longing.

 Du học sinh Việt: Tết nơi đất khách, bùi ngùi nhớ quê - Ảnh 2.